massimocaprinali/cloud-foundry-public/autoscaling.md

 # Autoscaling
 {: #autoscale_cloud_foundry_apps}

-{{site.data.keyword.cloud}} has a built-in autoscaling support for Cloud Foundry applications to adjust application instance number automatically through
+{{site.data.keyword.cloud}} has a built-in autoscaling support for Cloud Foundry apps to adjust app instance number automatically through
-  * Dynamic scaling based on application performance metrics.
+  * Dynamic scaling based on app performance metrics.
   * Scheduled scaling based on time.

 This capability is offered based on Cloud Foundry open source project [App-Autoscaler][autoscaler_project].
 Refer to [user guide][autoscaler_user_guide] to get started.

 ## Managing autoscaling from the console

-If you already have an application deployed on Cloud Foundry,  access the autoscaling page with the following steps:
+If you already have an app deployed on Cloud Foundry,  access the autoscaling page with the following steps:

 1. From the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg), and select **Resource List**.
 2. On the **Resource List** page, click **Cloud Foundry Apps**.
-3. Click the application to view its **Overview** page.
+3. Click the app to view its **Overview** page.
 4. Select the **Autoscaling** in the left navigation pane.
-5. In the **Policy** tab configure your scaling policy for the application.
+5. In the **Policy** tab configure your scaling policy for the app.

-If you don't have an Cloud Foundry application running on {{site.data.keyword.cloud}}, [deploy a Cloud Foundry application](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps) to {{site.data.keyword.cloud}} first.
+If you don't have an Cloud Foundry app running on {{site.data.keyword.cloud}}, [deploy a Cloud Foundry app](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps) to {{site.data.keyword.cloud}} first.

 ## Managing autoscaling from the CLI